How Long Do Financial Records Remain on Your Credit Report?

 How Long Does the Good Stuff Stay on My Credit Report?

-The general life of positive information on your credit report is up to 10 years.
-After 10 years, a closed account typically ages off your report, taking any positive information with it.
+In general, positive information stays on your credit report for up to 10 years.
+After this period, a closed account typically ages off your report, taking any positive information with it.

-However, if you keep an account open and in good standing, it can provide a potentially positive impact on your credit for as long as it stays open and active on your credit report.
-For example, if you’ve had the same credit card account for 20 years and have always paid on time, that’s positive information that remains on your report.
+However, keeping an account open and in good standing can positively impact your credit if it stays open and active on your credit report.
+For example, if you’ve had the same credit card account for 20 years and have always paid on time, that positive information remains on your report.
 It also helps increase the age of your credit, which is good for your score.

 How Long Does Negative Information Stay on Your Credit Report?

 How long negative information stays on your credit report varies.
-The Fair Credit Reporting Act (FCRA) explains the limits on reporting the different kinds of derogatory marks, though some of these limits also vary according to state law.
+The FCRA explains the limits on reporting the different kinds of derogatory marks, though some of these limits also vary according to state law.
 Here’s how long incidents of negative credit history generally remain on consumer reports, as mandated by the FCRA.

 Late Payments: Seven Years

-Late payments can be reported for as long as seven years from when the delinquency occurred.
-Let’s say you missed a credit card payment several years ago and you still use that credit card.
-You also make your payments on time after that past late payment.
+Creditors can report late payments for up to seven years after delinquency.
+Let’s say you missed one credit card payment several years ago and still use that credit card, always making on-time payments since that one incident.
 Once the late payment is seven years old, the delinquency generally can’t be included in the history of that account on your credit report.

 Charge-Offs: Seven Years